fragglet/deh9000/GUIDE.md

 ### Globals mode

-The DEH9000 API is designed to emulate Doom's internal API - the tables, types and field names are named the same as they are in the Doom source code.
+The DEH 9000 API is designed to emulate Doom's internal API - the tables, types and field names are named the same as they are in the Doom source code.
 Because of this, it can often be more convenient to use "globals mode", especially if you're porting hacks from Doom's C source code.
 It's also useful